dotz600/UAVPathSimulation/README.md

 - **Compiler:** Requires a C++ compiler and Python interpreter for the simulation view.

 ## Getting Started

+This project consists of a **C++ program** that calculates the UAV path using the A* and GBFS algorithms and a **Python script** that:
+1. Executes the compiled C++ executable to calculate the UAV's path.
+2. Visualizes the calculated path as an animated simulation.

+If you are using Visual Studio or another IDE, you can simply build the C++ project, ensure the executable is generated, and then run the Python script.
+Alternatively, follow the provided steps to build the project using `cmake` or Docker.

 ### 1. Clone the Repository
 ```bash
 git clone https://github.com/dotz600/UAVPathSimulation.git